The Jatbula Trail is a 62km one way walk departing from Nitmiluk Gorge and finishing at Leliyn, also known as Edith Falls.

 Leliyn is not a campsite on the trail and separate fees will apply if you wish to camp there.

-The trail has a limit of 15 walkers leaving each day so you will need to book.
+The trail has a limit of 15 walkers leaving each day.

 The booking system is unavailable from 1 to 30 October each year due to preparations for the next hiking season.